canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 As per the [Crown Copyright Request](https://www.canada.ca/en/canadian-heritage/services/crown-copyright-request.html) article found on Canada.ca, the following structure should be applied for the Government of Canada Copyright notice.

-> Copyright (c) Her Majesty the Queen in Right of Canada, as represented by the Minister of (legal departmental name), (year of publication).
+> Copyright (c) His Majesty the King in Right of Canada, as represented by the Minister of (legal departmental name), (year of publication).

 Replace the **(legal departmental name)** and **(year of publication)** with the appropriate information.